bezzad/Downloader/README.md

 :rocket: Fast, cross-platform and reliable multipart downloader with **.Net Core** supporting :rocket:

 Downloader is a modern, fluent, asynchronous, testable and portable library for .NET.
 This is a multipart downloader with asynchronous progress events.
-This library can added in your `.Net Core v2` and later or `.Net Framework v4.5` or later projects.
+This library can be added to your `.Net Core v2` and later or `.Net Framework v4.5` or later projects.

 Downloader is compatible with .NET Standard 2.0 and above, running on Windows, Linux, and macOS, in full .NET Framework or .NET Core.